dotnet/machinelearning/docs/code/MlNetHighLevelConcepts.md

 In ML.NET, data is very similar to a SQL view: it's a lazily-evaluated, cursorable, heterogenous, schematized dataset.

-- It has *Schema* (an instance of an `ISchema` interface), that contains the information about the data view's columns.
+- It has *Schema* (an instance of an `DataViewSchema` class), that contains the information about the data view's columns.
   - Each column has a *Name*, a *Type*, and an arbitrary set of *annotations* associated with it.
   - It is important to note that one of the types is the `vector<T, N>` type, which means that the column's values are *vectors of items of type T, with the size of N*.
 This is a recommended way to represent multi-dimensional data associated with every row, like pixels in an image, or tokens in a text.
   - The column's *annotations* contains information like 'slot names' of a vector column and suchlike.
 The annotations itself are actually represented as another one-row *data*, that is unique to each column.